Skip to main content

 The roles are not a permission system — they are a narrative discipline.
 A decision tagged "by Operator" is distinguishable from a decision tagged "by Architect" even when they assert the same proposition; the audit chronicle records who made each call so reviewers can attribute responsibility.

-AP-029 ObserverImpersonation fires when role A asserts in role B's register — for example, when a Developer-level decision claims Architect-level authority without an explicit promotion.
+Observer-role mismatches are caught by the CVE-AH band's AP-036 ObserverImpersonation, which fires when role A asserts in role B's register — for example, when a Developer-level decision claims Architect-level authority without an explicit promotion.
+Distinct from AP-029 MissedAdjoint: AP-029 fires on architectural decisions (refactoring claimed without its inverse adjoint), AP-036 on audit-chronicle prose where the observer register and the assertion content disagree.

 4. The six modal operators